tshiip/m3uEditorDashboard/README.md

 # m3uEditorDashboard
-A simple friendly opensource dashboard to edit your m3u playlist.
+A simple user friendly opensource dashboard to edit your m3u playlist.